sm-moshi/ai-memory-bank/progress/current.md

 ### Next Steps

-1. Begin Phase 4: Final validation and cleanup
+1. Complete all Phase 4 validation and cleanup tasks.
-2. Update any remaining import patterns throughout codebase
-3. Remove legacy files and folders
-4. Run comprehensive end-to-end validation
-5. Update documentation and prepare for completion
+2. Update documentation and prepare for project completion.

-**Progress**: Phase 3 complete ✅ | Phase 4 ready to begin 🚀
+3. Run final performance and security audits.

+**Progress**: Phase 4 in progress 🔄 | Final cleanup underway 🧹